FACTBOX-European soccer's return to action after coronavirus

 GIBRALTAR Gibraltar's Football Association has called off the season and the top three in the standings at the time of the suspension -- Europa FC, St Joseph's FC and Lincoln Red Imps FC -- will qualify for Europe.

-The football association said that the season would restart on May 23 with two cup ties and a league game.
-ICELAND
+HUNGARY The football association said that the season would restart on May 23 with two cup ties and a league game.

-The Football Association of Ireland is currently awaiting a green light from the country's Health Service Executive and the league hopes to start in June.
-ISRAEL
+IRELAND The Football Association of Ireland is currently awaiting a green light from the country's Health Service Executive and the league hopes to start in June.

-Top-flight soccer will resume on May 30, but fans will not be allowed into stadiums.
-KAZAKHSTAN
+ISRAEL Top-flight soccer will resume on May 30, but fans will not be allowed into stadiums.

-The 12-team top division was suspended in mid-March and no date has been set as to when it might resume.
-LATVIA
+KOSOVO The 12-team top division was suspended in mid-March and no date has been set as to when it might resume.

-Malta's FA suspended their domestic football competitions on March 12.
-President Bjorn Vassall is set to hold talks with top division clubs later this week, with Birkirkara, Gzira United and Valletta proposing a restart date of July 1.
+MALTA Malta's FA suspended their domestic football competitions on March 12.
+Malta FA president Bjorn Vassallo held talks with top division clubs last week, with Birkirkara, Gzira United and Valletta proposing a restart date of July 1.

+Superintendent of Public Health Charmaine Gauci said last week that discussions over a possible resumption of the season would have to wait.
 MOLDOVA

 The Moldovan Football Federation has been consulting clubs from the National Division on the best ways to resume training and games.
 The federation has not provided an approximate date for the league to resume.
 MONTENEGRO